About the author ...

 "I roll my own ... will call it Linux ... and it will be free to anyone without any restrictions"

-Once the decision was made Linux Torvalds started ~1990 to implement an operating system core (kernel) aiming towards the professional UNIX-philosophy and published his results in the computer-science area.
-At first there were about 100 people who found this interresting.
-But this number quickly grew to some 10 thousands of computer scientists that followed this projects.
+Once the decision was made Linux Torvalds started ~1990 to implement an operating system core (kernel) aiming towards the professional UNIX philosophy and published his results in the computer science area.
+At first, there were about 100 people who found this interesting.
+But this number quickly grew to some 10 thousand computer scientists that followed this project.
 In 1991 the initial release of Linux came to life ...

 Linux is "just" an operating system core (kernel) providing all the functionality for:

-Linux itself does not provide any applications, programs or graphical desktops.
-So speaking of "Linux vs. Windows" is a blatant nonsense.
+Linux itself does not provide any applications, programs, or graphical desktops.
+So speaking of "Linux vs. Windows" is blatant nonsense.

 Linux kernels can be found nowadays in many devices from tiny to giant.
-For instance ANDROID on smart-phones is driven by a Linux-Kernel embedded into the ANDROID-Organisation and surrounded by the 'Apps' for the ANDROID system.
+For instance, ANDROID on smartphones is driven by a Linux Kernel embedded into the ANDROID organization and surrounded by the 'Apps' for the ANDROID system.

 Such a compilation of: